Let me tell you a story, the story of my life

 Yet, all this was about to change.
 One day after an unfortunate car accident, I lost almost all of my material belongings.
 Surprisingly to everyone, but mostly to myself, I felt relieved.
 I felt freed and excited, ready for a new beginning.
 It felt like a big burden was taken off my shoulders.

-That accident made me think that my confidence and happiness didn’t come from outside circumstances.
+This and a couple more experiences made me think that my confidence and happiness didn’t come from outside circumstances.
 So my strategy was totally wrong.
 I had to start from the beginning.
 Shortly after that, a friend of mine handed me a book.
 The book was the story of a very popular American lawyer, who, after a serious breakdown, decided to sell everything and go to the Himalayas on a journey of self-discovery.

-The result was that at that time I graduated and immediately started working as an office consultant in a fast growing travel company.
+The result was that at that time I graduated and immediately started working as an office consultant in a fast-growing travel company.
 Exceeding the sales targets and everyone’s expectations by far I was offered the position of Sales management.
 I was earning more than enough and I was receiving my long-desired respect.

-Strangely enough not long after that great event I had the biggest breakdown in my life.
 This management position awakened my deepest fears and negative thoughts I was hiding even from myself and they took over me, which made me feel helpless again.

 It took me years to process the information of people like Tony Robbins, Norbekov, Dale Carnegie, Dalai Lama, Osho, Eckhart Tolle, Neale Donald Walsh, Wayne Dyer, Louise Hay, Norman Vincent Peel, etc.

-Furthermore, I went through group therapies, private cognitive-behavioral therapy, counseling, human design counseling, NLP basics and numerous self-assessment tools and debriefs.
+Furthermore, I went through group therapies, private cognitive-behavioral therapy, counseling, human design counseling, NLP basics, and numerous self-assessment tools and debriefs.